-OF OFFENCES AGAINST WOMAN AND CHILDREN
+OF OFFENCES AGAINST WOMAN AND CHILD

-Of Sexual offences
+Of sexual offences

 - 63. Rape. - 64.
 Punishment for rape. - 65.
 Punishment for rape in certain cases. - 66.
 Punishment for causing death or resulting in persistent vegetative state of victim. - 67.
-Sexual intercourse by husband upon his wife during separation or by a person in authority. - 68.
+Sexual intercourse by husband upon his wife during separation. - 68.
 Sexual intercourse by a person in authority. - 69.
-Sexual intercourse by employing deceitful means etc. - 70.
+Sexual intercourse by employing deceitful means, etc. - 70.
 Gang rape. - 71.
 Punishment for repeat offenders. - 72.
-Disclosure of identity of the victim of certain offences, etc.
+Disclosure of identity of victim of certain offences, etc. - 73.
+Printing or publishing of any matter relating to Court proceedings without permission.

-Of criminal force and assault against women
+Of criminal force and assault against woman

-- 73. Assault or criminal force to woman with intent to outrage her modesty. - 74.
-Sexual harassment and punishment for sexual harassment. - 75.
-Assault or use of criminal force to woman with intent to disrobe. - 76.
-Voyeurism. - 77.
-Stalking. - 78.
-Word, gesture or act intended to insult the modesty of a woman.
+- 74. Assault or use of criminal force to woman with intent to outrage her modesty. - 75.
+Sexual harassment. - 76.
+Assault or use of criminal force to woman with intent to disrobe. - 77.
+Voyeurism. - 78.
+Stalking. - 79.
+Word, gesture or act intended to insult modesty of a woman.